sachinlodhi/sachinlodhi/README.md

-- 👋 Hi, I’m @sachinlodhi
+- 👋 Hi, I’m sachinlodhi
-- 👀 I’m interested in ...
-Computer Vision
+- 👀 I’m interested in Computer Vision, Deep Learning and Image Processing with a little bit addition of software development.
-- 🌱 I’m currently learning ...
-Competitive Programming
+- 🌱 I’m currently learning GANs and stable diffusion models.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DL models.
-- 📫 How to reach me ...
+- 📫 Reach me at LinkedIn sachinlodhi

 <!---
 sachinlodhi/sachinlodhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.